Mitzi-S-Soto/slider/README.md

 A bug was fixed that had slides chosen by dot indicators or next/prev button to quickly jump to the next slide.

 Code is heavily commented.

+NOTE:
+Currently you can only have one slider on a page.
+It will not work if you put two or more sliders in the HTML.